Welcome to Waterloo Centre for Microbial Research

-The Waterloo Centre for Microbial Research (WCMR) is at the University of Waterloo and whose mandate is to promote research and education in the application of microbiological principles and techniques to address environmental, industrial, economic and human health challenges.
+The mandate of the Waterloo Centre for Microbial Research (WCMR) is to promote research and education in the application of microbiological principles and techniques to address environmental, industrial, economic and human health challenge.

 Members, with their diverse research interests and varying academic backgrounds, through the WCMR, come together to engage in collaborative research in which microbes, as part of aquatic, terrestrial, engineered and host-associated environments, are explored through;

 • annotation and identification of novel molecular activities

 • engineering of microbial processes for industrial applications